$20m to combat rheumatic fever

 However the cash injection is only a start to addressing poverty-related diseases, he said.

-Next story in National: Orion home after search for MH370
+Next story in New Zealand: Orion home after search for MH370

 Copyright © 2014, Radio New Zealand